GSA/search-gov-website/indexing/what-searchgov-indexes.md

 ## Javascript-based content

+Javascript frameworks like [Angular](https://angular.io/) and [React](https://reactjs.org/) insert content dynamically on a webpage.
+These technologies pull structured information from databases into user-friendly webpages.
+To search this kind of content, we need to add a processing step to run all scripts before we try to index.

-[Reach out to our team](mailto:search@gsa.gov) if you use Javascript to insert content into your pages.
+If your site uses Javascript to insert content on your HTML pages, [reach out to our team](mailto:search@gsa.gov).
 We can enable Javascript indexing on a per-domain basis.

-For each page that is indexed with Javascript enabled, we allow up to 5 seconds for content to load.
+For each page indexed with Javascript enabled, we allow up to 5 seconds for content to load.
 Because of this step, domains indexed with Javascript enabled do take slightly longer.